NetComposer/nksip/doc/guide/concepts.md

 When starting a SipApp, you must supply a **callback Erlang module** for it.
 There is a number of [callback functions this module can implement](../reference/callback_functions.md).
 Each of them has an default behaviour, so all of them are optional.

+Under the hood, the SipApp is a standard _gen_server_ erlang process, and you can use it with standard functions like `gen_server:call/3`, etc.

 ## Requests and responses

 SIP is all about sending specific SIP messages (_requests_), and receiving one or more messages in response for them (_responses_).
 Any SIP element must behave, at the same time, as a client (_uac_ in SIP terminology) sending requests and receiving responses, and as a  server (_uas_), receiving requests and sending responses.